-- Having a weak immune system as a result of chemotherapy, leukemia, AIDS or organ transplant medications.
+- Having a weak immune system due to chemotherapy, leukemia, AIDS, or organ transplant medications.

-If treated early, almost all actinic keratosis can be cleared or eliminated before they develop into skin cancer.
+If treated early, almost all actinic keratosis can be cleared or eliminated before developing into skin cancer.

-If left untreated, some of these spots can progress to squamous cell carcinoma, a type of cancer that is usually not fatal if it is detected and treated early.
+If left untreated, some of these spots can progress to squamous cell carcinoma, a type of cancer usually not fatal if it is detected and treated early.

 The doctor will probably be able to determine if you have an actinic keratosis simply by examining the skin.

-If there is any doubt, he or she can do other tests, such as a skin biopsy.
-During a skin biopsy, the doctor takes a small sample of the skin for analysis in a laboratory.
+If there is any doubt, they can do other tests, such as a skin biopsy.
+During a skin biopsy, the doctor takes a small skin sample for analysis in a laboratory.

-Usually, a biopsy can be done in a doctor’s office after an anesthetic injection.
+Usually, a biopsy can be done in a doctor’s office after anesthetic injection.